bobm123/dewarp/README.md

 ## How It Works

-The application uses OpenCV's perspective transform (`cv2.getPerspectiveTransform` and `cv2.warpPerspective`) to convert a quadrilateral region into a rectangle.
+The application uses cv3 (a Pythonic wrapper for OpenCV) perspective transform functions (`cv3.getPerspectiveTransform` and `cv3.warpPerspective`) to convert a quadrilateral region into a rectangle.
 This corrects for camera angles and perspective distortion, making it ideal for scanning documents, receipts, whiteboards, and more.